omodaraodubiro/grc-security-portfolio/grc-projects/organizational-risk-assessment/README.md

 - Automated access review reports will validate least privilege enforcement.

 This approach transitions compliance from periodic review to continuous assurance.

+## 10. Governance Alignment

+This risk assessment supports the organization’s broader Information Security Governance framework by:

+- Aligning identified risks with ISO 27001 control domains.
+- Establishing accountability for risk treatment actions.
+- Supporting audit-readiness through documented evaluation methodology.
+- Enabling measurable compliance through continuous monitoring.

+This ensures that risk management is integrated into the company’s governance structure rather than treated as a one-time exercise.